Ero guro: Later influences

 There are modern ero guro artists, some of whom cite ero guro nansensu as an influence on their work.
 These artists explore the macabre intermingled with sexual overtones.
 Often the erotic element, even when not explicit, is merged with grotesque themes and features similar to the works of H. R. Giger.
-Others produce ero guro as a genre of Japanese pornography and hentai involving blood, gore, disfiguration, violence, mutilation, urine, enemas, or feces.
-This genre of pornography is colloquially known among internet circles simply as "guro".
+Others produce ero guro as a subgenre of Japanese pornography and hentai involving blood, gore, disfiguration, violence, mutilation, urine, enemas, or feces.
+This subgenre of pornography is colloquially known among internet circles simply as "guro".

-Well-known ero guro manga artists include Suehiro Maruo, Hajime Yamano, Jun Hayami, Go Nagai, Shintaro Kago, Toshio Maeda, Henmaru Machino, Yamamoto Takato, Horihone Saizō, Katsuhisa Kigitsu, Uziga Waita, and Rei Mikamoto.
+One of the most important and influential post-war ero guro illustrators was Toshio Saeki.
+Well-known ero guro manga artists include Suehiro Maruo, Hideshi Hino, Hajime Yamano, Jun Hayami, Go Nagai, Shintaro Kago, Toshio Maeda, Henmaru Machino, Yamamoto Takato, Horihone Saizō, Katsuhisa Kigitsu, Uziga Waita, and Osada Not.

 The modern genre of tentacle rape began within the category of ero guro (although it has much older roots in Japanese art; see Girl Diver and Octopi) but became so popular that it is now usually considered separately.